 Potty training can, for lack of a better word, be shitty.
-It often involves stinky accidents that need to be cleaned up after, repeating basic instructions over and over again, lots of frustration and tears, and really, unavoidable moments of grossness.
-Frustration is inevitable, the test of sanity is inevitable, but what’s not inevitable is that parents can choose to go into the potty training phase of their child’s life with a little a sense of levity.
+Lots of stinky accidents that need to be cleaned up, repeating basic instructions over and over again to what seems like no avail, lots of frustration and tears, and really, unavoidable moments of grossness are all in store.
+It is, after all, solely focused around the ability to poop in a toilet.
+Being frustrated as a parent during potty training is inevitable.
+The test of sanity is inevitable.
+But luckily, parents can choose to go into the potty training phase of their child’s life with a little a sense of levity.
+That’s where potty songs — or poop songs, if you will, that help instruct kids on how to poop in the bathroom — from Elmo, Daniel Tiger, and the Poop in the Potty song all come in handy.

 Potty training, and the myriad of potty training methods that parents on the other side of the poop-laden highway might swear by, might suck, but there are sensible ways to go about it, and approaching it with an attitude of acceptance, a poop song or two, or a jammin’ ditty about the potty might make it slightly less painful.
 While a potty song by Elmo, Daniel Tiger, or Little Baby Bum, and a corresponding dance won’t magically potty train kids overnight, they will start smiling about it, which is a good step.
 In that vein, here are some fabulous songs about going number two, that we think are number one.